earth-system-radiation/rrtmgp-nn-training/examples/ml-training/Readme.md

 - [x] `ml_generate_inputs.py`  tested with two source files in `rrtmgp_inp_outp/` (RFMIP data and extended CKDMIP "MMM" data), seems to work
 - [ ] `ml_generate_outputs.py` works and can call RFMIP programs
 - [ ] Modify `mo_rfmip_io.F90` to be more flexible so that it will understand the new input files: load only those RRTMGP gases which are present in the file, which can have the "_GM" suffix or not, and have various shapes not previously supported ((site,layer)).
 I did something similar [in my NN fork](https://github.com/peterukk/rte-rrtmgp-nn/blob/nn_dev/examples/rfmip-clear-sky/mo_rfmip_io.F90#L70)  but I used column-last dimensions for gas concentrations so the code needs to be changed
 - [ ] Modify `rrtmgp_rfmip_lw.F90`, `rrtmgp_rfmip_sw.F90` and potentially source code to save the RRTMGP outputs to a netCDF file (could be the same as input file, or another file given as command line argument).
 In Ukkonen 2020 the NN outputs were absorption cross-section (LW/SW), rayleigh cross-section (SW), and Planck fraction (LW).
-The first two could be computed within Python from regular RRTMGP optical properties but for saving Planck fraction, the RRTMGP interfaces/kernels need to changed
+The first two could be computed within Python from regular RRTMGP optical properties (optical depths) and path number of dry air molecules (col_dry).
+- [/] Modify source code to get Planck fraction as an optional output (done for kernel `compute_Planck_source`)
 - [ ] `ml_train_emulators.py` works and is reasonably flexible
 - [ ] Fortran Neural Network code to use the trained models!
 Part of this repo or another?
-Peter's previous code can be used but changes are needed to adapt to column-first structure of reference code
+Peter's previous code can be used but changes are needed to adapt to column-first structure of reference code; making the kernels more generic is also a good idea.

 ------------